ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-19-grow-project-without-failing-architecture-scalability-system-integration.md

 ## Project modularization

 Try using a napkin to put there the main system components.
-Usually they are defined in “natural” way.
+Usually they are defined in "natural" way.
 In our case, we had the data that should have passed several phases in its lifecycle.
-In that case “natural” way was to separate services responsible for different phases.
+In that case "natural" way was to separate services responsible for different phases.

 *Shall we introduce software project scalability from the beginning?*